 I also have been meaning to add green smoothies into my diet for months now.
 I find kale has a strong grassy flavour that tastes nicer if blended with some kind of fruit.

 2 large handfuls of kale (leaves only, stripped from stalks and washed).

 I blend in my Thermomix for 2 minutes at speed 10 .
 It tastes delicious, is easy to drink, and it doesn’t taste of grass at all.

 If I am not using kale I swap the kale for any leafy green I have on hand.

 If you don’t have a Thermomix then an appliance like a Nutri Bullet NBR-12 12-Piece Hi-Speed Blender/Mixer System (Amazon Affiliate link) is highly recommended to be able to quickly blend the entire fruit and vegetable into a delicious smoothie.

 I read a good explanation of why blending and drinking the entire vegetable is better than just drinking extracted juice, with the pulp and fibre removed over on the Quirky Cooking Blog here.
 There are also some great smoothie recipes there as well.

 So, goodbye 2013 and here is to 2014 being a great year for us all.
 Thank you all for following along with me on the grain free journey.
 In late 2013 I was pleased to be able to upgrade the website and be able to start blogging again regularly.
 I am looking forward to some inspiring new beginnings and positive changes to health and fitness in the new year.
 Stay tuned.

-*Edited March 2015 to note that I no longer use Kale in my smoothies due to the goitrogenic effect, but I do consume it sometimes cooked in soups and stews.
+*Edited March 2015 to note that I rarely use Kale in my smoothies due to the goitrogenic effect, but I do consume it sometimes cooked in soups and stews.